 - Current student employee in the Facilities Management Department

 - Good academic standing

 Applicants submit an online application form and personal statement.
 Award winners receive Certificate; Scholarship for the following academic year.
 In order to access the Eric K. Clarke Scholarship Application, you will need your U of M internet ID (e.g. champ999) and a password to log in.
-Applications are no longer being accepted for 2021-2022.
+Online applications are now closed.